CliffAscent/ascension/README.md

 A set of shortcodes are included with the framework to allow end users to easily add rich formatting or special content to their posts and pages.
 The shortcodes related to content formatting have an associated visual editor button so they can be easily added and viewed in the post visual editor.

+### Posts Widgets
+There is a special widget area called "Posts Widgets" whose assigned widgets can be displayed inside of a post or page by using the shortcode [asc-widget title="Widget Title"]

 ### Updates and Contribution
 Ascension is constantly updated to adhere to new WordPress updates and standards, add new features, maintain tight security, and optimize for performance.
 Updates that may break child themes are avoided where possible and when necessary saved for major releases.
 If you wish to contribute to the development of Ascension, feel free to submit pull requests to the GitHub repository at https://github.com/CliffAscent/ascension

 ### Support
-The full documentation and support resources can be found at http://cliffascent.com/support
+The full documentation and support resources can be found at http://themeascent.com/support